Global warming potential: Water vapour

-Water vapour does contribute to anthropogenic global warming, but as the GWP is defined, it is negligible for H2O.
+Water vapour does contribute to anthropogenic global warming, but as the GWP is defined, it is negligible for H2O: an estimate gives a 100-year GWP between -0.001 and 0.0005.

-H2O is the strongest greenhouse gas, because it has a profound infrared absorption spectrum with more and broader absorption bands than CO_{2}.
+H2O can function as a greenhouse gas because it has a profound infrared absorption spectrum with more and broader absorption bands than CO_{2}.
 Its concentration in the atmosphere is limited by air temperature, so that radiative forcing by water vapour increases with global warming (positive feedback).
 But the GWP definition excludes indirect effects.
 GWP definition is also based on emissions, and anthropogenic emissions of water vapour (cooling towers, irrigation) are removed via precipitation within weeks, so its GWP is negligible.